TOMAAATO MADNESS – TURBO TOMATO Review

-A game by Halibut, yup that was the original team name of Nivrig games and the game was Turbo Tomato and the reason why I remember it so fondly is that this was at one point destined to be published by none other than the none other all-mighty PSYGNOSIS.
+A game by Halibut, yup, that was the original team name of Nivrig game, and the game was Turbo Tomato and the reason why I remember it so fondly is that this was at one point destined to be published by none other than the none other all-mighty PSYGNOSIS.

 Then it all went quiet for a few years and APC-TCP was set up for publisher but again it went quiet but this time not for years but decades, over 2 decades to be precise as Nivrig all of a sudden chose to show up at the Amiga Ireland show in January 2020 and tease us with his old 1997 build of Turbo Tomato there and that ultimately left him with the impression that a bunch of people wanted this game to get finished.

-It didn’t take long before there were rumour murmurs about Turbo Tomato being resurrected and when I heard it directly from TDK that he was working on it and that both he and Nivrig was back on Amiga, well, I just had to try and see if I could help the project in one way or another.
+It didn’t take long before there were rumour murmurs about Turbo Tomato being resurrected, and when I heard it directly from TDK that he was working on it and that both he and Nivrig were back on Amiga, well, I just had to try and see if I could help the project in one way or another.

 Shameless plug warning.